mml-stellenbosch/mml-stellenbosch.github.io/README.md

 Maties Machine Learning (MML) is a seminar series and discussion forum with the goal of bringing together people working on machine learning at Stellenbosch University.
-We come together roughly every second week, for one or more short talks on people's current work or some ML-related topic, and open discussions.
+We meet roughly every second week, for short talks on people's current work or some ML-related topic, and open discussions.
 The idea is to get to know what others are working on, and to strengthen machine learning research at Stellenbosch.

 Jump to: